Skip to main content

 To see the configuration, use:sudo nine-manage-vhosts virtual-host show example.org

-Redirections from http to https
+Redirections from HTTP to HTTPS

 RewriteEngine on